Manny Perez (soccer)

-Emanuel "Manny" Perez (born February 19, 1999) is an American professional soccer player who plays as a midfielder for USL Championship club Louisville City.
+Emanuel "Manny" Perez (born February 19, 1999) is an American professional soccer player who plays as a right-back for Louisville City in the USL Championship.

 College career

 Perez played two years of college soccer at North Carolina State University between 2017 and 2018, making a total of 29 appearances for NCSU, scoring 6 goals and tallying 9 assists.

 Professional career

 Celtic

 On January 31, 2019, Perez joined Scottish Premiership side Celtic.
 Perez was immediately loaned out to USL Championship side North Carolina FC.
 He was again loaned to North Carolina FC ahead of the 2020 USL Championship season.
 Perez left the club after two seasons without playing a game.

 Loan to North Carolina FC

 After joining the club on loan, Perez made his first team debut for North Carolina in a 4–1 win against defending champions Louisville City.
 He went on to make 23 appearances for the club that he represented during his youth.
 Of those games he started 12 times.
 He returned to NCFC for a second season on loan during the 2020 season.
-This was a season that was marred by the COVID-19 pandemic and shortened from the standard amount of games; however, Perez went on to make a further 14 appearances for his boyhood club before returning to Celtic.
+This was a season that was marred by the COVID-19 pandemic and shortened from the standard number of games; however, Perez went on to make a further 14 appearances for his boyhood club before returning to Celtic.